Skip to main content

 How much income do I need for the Thailand digital nomad visa?

-The Destination Thailand Visa (DTV) requires approximately 500,000 THB monthly (about $14,000 per month in USD equivalent).
-This threshold is set by Thailand's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The Destination Thailand Visa (DTV) asks for roughly 500,000 THB monthly (about $14,000 per month in USD).
+Thailand's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in Thailand on this visa?

 Duration: 5 years multi-entry, 180 days per stay (extendable once per entry for another 180 days).
-This visa does not count toward permanent residency; it is a dedicated remote worker route with defined time limits.
+This is a dedicated remote worker route with fixed time limits; it does not count toward permanent residency.

 Do I have to pay Thailand income tax as a digital nomad?

-Thailand's rules on foreign-earned income changed significantly in 2024.
-If you spend 180+ days per year in Thailand you become a tax resident.
-Foreign-source income remitted into Thailand within the same tax year you earn it is now taxable at progressive rates of 0-35%.
-Income kept outside Thailand or remitted in a later tax year remains tax-free — but this is an active area of policy change, so treat 180+ day stays as a tax-planning decision.
+Thailand rewrote its rules on foreign-earned income in 2024.
+Spend 180+ days per year in Thailand and you become a tax resident.
+Foreign-source income remitted into Thailand during the same tax year you earn it is now taxable at progressive rates of 0-35%.
+Money kept outside Thailand, or remitted in a later tax year, stays tax-free for now — but this is an active area of policy change, so any stay past 180 days deserves a tax plan of its own.

 Can I bring my family on the Thailand nomad visa?